Thailand declares state of emergency to stop protests

 The emergency decree will also prohibit the publication of news or media that could “create fear” or “affect national security,” and police will now have the power to stop people from entering any area designated by the authorities.

 The measures are the first step of a brewing crackdown on the Thai protest movement, which began taking shape in July amid the worsening economic climate and in response to long-standing disaffection with the erosion of democracy there.
-After the junta took power in a 2014 coup, Prayuth, an army general, won disputed elections late last year.
-The vote was widely seen as rigged, and an effort to enable the ruling junta to extend its grip on power through the ballot box.
+After a junta took power in a 2014 coup, Prayuth, an army general, won disputed elections late last year.
+The vote was widely seen as rigged and an effort to enable the ruling junta to extend its grip on power through the ballot box.

 A new pro-democracy political party popular with the young, the Future Forward Party, won the third-largest share of votes in that same election but was forced to dissolve early this year.